axelexic/fhe.academy/docs/bgv/bgv.md

 intermediate gates.
 For example, a (combinational) circuit designed to run a SQL query over a database of 10,000 records will not be able to handle a database with 10,001 records!
-For that, one will need a _new circuit_ that can handle 10,001 input wires!
-Ideally, one would like an FHE scheme where the ciphertexts (and the FHE parameters associated with that ciphertext) to be independent of the circuit being evaluated.
+For that, one will need a _new circuit_ that can handle 10,001 input "wires"!
+Ideally, one would like an FHE scheme where the ciphertexts and the FHE parameters associated with that ciphertext are independent of the circuit being evaluated.
 Gentry, in his original Ph.D. thesis defined a generic technique called bootstrapping that decouples the size of the ciphertext from the size of the circuit.
-The basic idea is to fix the FHE scheme's parameters in such a way that the scheme can correctly evaluate its own decryption circuit plus at least one more multiplication and addition gate.
+The basic idea is to fix the FHE scheme's parameters in such a way that the scheme can correctly evaluate its own decryption circuit plus at least one more multiplication and addition.
 Further details about bootstrapping can be found in the [Appendix](../appendix/bootstrapping.md).

-Bootstrapping however comes at a severe computational cost.
+Bootstrapping however comes at a severe computational cost since each multiplication must be followed by bootstrapping operations.
 A somewhat cheaper option is to fix the maximum depth of the circuit and select parameters that only guarantees _correct decryption_ up to that depth.
-(Note: This is only a correctness requirement, the security of the system should still be independent of circuit depth.
+(Note: This is only a correctness requirement --- the security of the system should still be independent of circuit depth.
-In particular, if decryption failure can somehow be turned into a partial decryption oracle, then such a scheme cannot be considered secure.)
-Such a scheme is called a **leveled** fully homomorphic encryption scheme.
+In particular, if an adversary feeds the ciphertext through a longer depth circuit to cause decryption failure and uses decryption failure as an oracle to recover plaintext/secret-key, then such a scheme cannot be considered secure.)
+FHE schemes that can handle pre-defined circuit depths are called **leveled** fully homomorphic encryption scheme.

 BGV, is a leveled fully homomorphic encryption scheme.
-It's based on _generalized learning with errors_ problem (which includes LWE, Ring-LWE, and module-LWE problem), but in this post, we restrict the discussion to Ring-LWE over a power of two cyclotomic ring.
+It is based on _generalized learning with errors_ problem (which includes LWE, Ring-LWE, and module-LWE problem), but in this post, we restrict the discussion to Ring-LWE over a $2^k$-cyclotomic ring.

 ## Notation